 For each camper, please print and fill out the following forms:

 Please read and keep for your records: Minnesota Livestock Activities Statute

-Payment: A deposit of 1/2 the camp total is required at the sign up of the camp session.
+Payment: A non-refundable deposit of $100 ($25 deposit for pre-school camp) is required when you sign up for a camp session.
 The remaining balance is due the first day of camp.

 Please mail all your forms and deposit to: